rthurston1/Team01-Web-Application-Cherish/team/reports/jesse-goldman.md

 ### October 19, 2024
   - **Task**: Worked with Sam on Figma diagram, Updated TODO list, updated notes file in the main branch
   - **Details**: Sam and I are designing a FIgma diagram of Robbies UI sketch.
 This will reflect a rough idea of what the app's user interface might look like.
+Brainstormed with team members on discord about what the final UI should look like.